-Great Oaks Tutor Corps (1 year) recruits the best and brightest college graduates from across the country to dedicate a year of service to urban students.
+Great Oaks Tutor Corps Recruits the best and brightest college graduates from across the country to dedicate a year of service to urban students.
 During their one-year commitment, tutors work full-time, providing one-on-one and small group instruction to Great Oaks Charter School students.

-These are only a few international programs.
+These are only a few international programs of many.
 The International Center is a great place to find more in-depth information and postings regarding work, volunteer, and internship opportunities abroad.

 Backdoor Guide To Short Term Job Adventures Explore your short-term and longer-term options for working, volunteering, interning or teaching in unique locations all over the world

-ChildVoice International (10-12 weeks in spring, summer, and fall) ChildVoice International is quickly expanding in northern Uganda.
-Opportunities include, but are not limited to, adult and child education, psycho-social rehabilitation, community health, spiritual leadership and development, income generating projects, microfinance, art, physical and occupational therapy, administrative and organizational tasks, and agriculture.
+ChildVoice International ChildVoice International is quickly expanding in northern Uganda.
+Opportunities include, but are not limited to, adult and child education, psycho-social rehabilitation, community health, spiritual leadership and development, income generating projects, micro-finance, art, physical and occupational therapy, administrative and organizational tasks, and agriculture.

 Thinking about gaining experience in the workforce post-graduation?
 Jobs or internships could be ways of solidifying and exploring options in ways that don’t have to hold as much permanence as traditionally thought.